AliciaAPerez/Death_Analytics_using_CDC_Data_with_Machine_Learning/README.md

 ### Tableau
 Ultimately, the objective is to identify the leading cause of death in the United States since 1999, and then identify the states with the highest deaths recorded.
-We used tableau to analyse the data and plot different visualizations as shown below.
+We used tableau to analyze the data and plot different visualizations as shown below.
 This analysis was broken down as see below.

 #### Age Adjusted Death Rate
 Northern states like Minnesota and Dakota have lowest the age adjusted death rates.
 Southern states (Louisiana, Kentucky) have the highest heart disease death rates over the years and Wyoming is among the highest with suicide rate on the national level.

 #### Leading causes of Death
 As can be seen below, the leading cause of death in the United States is heart disease, close behind is cancer followed by unintentional injuries.

 * Heart Disease
 * Cancer